 This staircasing calculator will help you decide if you can afford to buy a greater share.

 How do I staircase?

-1. If you would like to buy further shares, first call our Residential Sales team on 020 7021 4496 or email us at firstname.lastname@example.org and we’ll get the ball rolling by sending you a few documents, some of which you should return to us at the address given on the forms.
+1. If you would like to buy further shares, please email our Residential Sales team at email@example.com and we’ll get the ball rolling by sending you a few documents, some of which you should return to us at the address given on the forms.

 2. We’ll ask you to choose a surveyor from a list and whichever you pick will value your home to determine its current market value.
 (Each one we recommend will be registered with the RICS (Royal Institute of Chartered Surveyors).